This post may contain affiliate links.Please read our disclosure policy.

 • Instead of rolling the balls in sugar, you can also roll them in cinnamon sugar.
 To make cinnamon sugar, combine 1/4 cup sugar with 1 Tbsp of cinnamon.

-• This recipe makes lots of cookies.
+• This recipe makes plenty of cookies.
 Perfect for edible gifts!
 But you could also half the recipe, using the slider in the recipe card.

 • A cookie scoop works well to divide the dough into balls.
 I use a Large #20 Cookie Scoop which holds 3 Tbsp of dough.